Budget Calculator

 Dining out & takeout

-Restaurants, fast food, delivery apps – be honest, this adds up fast
+Restaurants, fast food, delivery apps.
+Be honest, this one adds up fast

 $